rikifadillah/rikifadillah/README.md

 - 👋 Hi, I’m @rikifadillah
 - 👀 I'm interested in web developers and mobile developers
-- 🌱 I'm currently learning the programming language "html, javascript, java, python"
+- 🌱 I'm currently learning "html, css, javascript, java, python"
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...